 - My Account

 Augustus Tolton was born on this date in 1854.
-He was one America's first Black priest.
+He was a Black priest.

 Some of the School Sisters of Notre Dame who staffed St. Boniface School tutored young Tolton until he was enrolled in St. Peter’s School, where he began to wish to serve the Lord more deeply by becoming a priest.
 The American Catholic Church, however, did not allow Black men to be admitted to studies in United States seminaries.
 His parish priests began to tutor Augustus themselves.
 In 1878, he was admitted to Franciscan College at Quincy, IL, as a special student.
 In 1880, the efforts of his parish priests were met with success, and Augustus left for the Propaganda College in Rome to prepare for the priesthood.
 For a time, Augustus thought he would be sent to Africa to serve as a missionary after ordination; but he returned to the diocese of Alton, IL.

 Father Augustus Tolton was ordained on April 24, 1886, as one of the first known and recognized black priests in the United States of America.
 Returning to the United States, he ministered for two years as pastor of St. Joseph’s Church in Quincy, IL.
 He quickly gained a reputation as a fine preacher, so much so that many white German and white-Irish Catholics began to attend Mass with the Black Catholics!
 Tolton’s increasing popularity unleashed both hidden racism and the jealousy of both Catholic and non-Catholic ministers in the area.

 His adversaries referred to his church as “that nigger church,” and to him as "the nigger priest.”
 The extent of the persecution Tolton received, especially from the other Catholic pastor in Quincy (Father Weiss), led to his transfer from Quincy to Chicago.
 In the Windy City, Tolton ministered in a Southside church basement known as St. Augustine’s, which later became St. Monica’s Church.